PTB-MR/mrpro/docs/source/contributor_guide.rst

 Adding new Examples
 ===================
 New exciting applications of MRpro can be added in ```examples``` as only ```.py``` files with code-cells.
 These can, for example, be used in VSCode with the python extension, or in JupyterLab with the `jupytext <https://jupytext.readthedocs.io/en/latest/>`_ extension.
-An automatic workflow at github will create notebooks and pages in the documentation based on the python scripts.
+A pre-commit action will convert the scripts to notebooks.
+Our documetantion build will pick up these notebooks, run them, and include them with outputs in the documentation.
 The data to run the examples should be publicly available and hosted externally, for example at zenodo.
 Please be careful not to add any binary files to your commits.